wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/2-overview-options.md

 The library component is a developer tool that enables developers to create a single package of reusable code that's independently versioned & deployed from your other components.
 These reusable code packages are deployed a single time to the SharePoint Online tenant app catalog and served automatically for SharePoint Framework components.

-Library components give developers an alternative option to create shared code, which can be then used and referenced cross all the components in the tenant.
+Library components give developers an alternative option to create shared code, which can be then used and referenced across all the components in the tenant.

 > [!NOTE]
 > Library components are only supported in SharePoint Online.